Automattic/woocommerce-services/readme.txt

 8. Checking on the health of Connect for WooCommerce

 == Changelog ==

+= 0.9.5 =
+* Add non-flat-rate predefined USPS packaging
+* Add enhanced labels metabox with tracking info, reprint button, and refunds
+* Allow payment methods to be managed in Jetpack "Developer Mode"
+* Add messaging in labels dialog when no packages are configured
+* Fix label preview display bug
+* Fix a bug with variable product dimensions

 = 0.9.4 =
 * Fix a bug that caused a packages error in the labels UI when checkout used free shipping